 An inspired idea

-More than a decade on, that one event in the back yard of a suburban crisis centre has evolved into International Overdose Awareness Day, which is now celebrated around the world.
-Its global significance reflects the universality of the human emotions triggered by the tragedy of overdose – a tragedy that’s preventable.
+More than a decade on, what began as an event in the back yard of a suburban crisis centre in Melbourne has evolved into International Overdose Awareness Day with a commitment to raising awareness that the tragedy of overdose death is preventable.

 Penington Institute advances health and community safety by connecting substance use research to practical action.
 We help individuals and the wider community through research analysis, promotion of effective strategies, workforce education and public awareness activities.

 Launched in 2014, Penington Institute has grown out of the rich and vibrant work of one of its programs – Anex, and its close to 20 years experience working with people and families directly affected by problematic drug use.